-- (c) That the proposed operation will be incidental to the establishment, improvement or operation of a use permitted in the zoning district in which the property is located.
-Clearing shall not occur in advance of a submission of a site plan, special use permit, or subdivision application, which application will be submitted within one (1) year of the clearing. - (d) That the proposed operation will not disturb any land designated as wetlands by the Town of Carmel or the State of New York. - (e) That a SWPPP shall be submitted and a permit issued, if required. - H. Decision.
-The Building Inspector or Planning Board shall approve, approve with modifications, or disapprove the permit.
-Any permit shall be issued in accordance with the terms of this subsection, subject to any restrictions, safeguards or conditions of the decision.
-A permit shall not be issued until the applicant shall have posted a performance bond as set forth below.
+- (1) The Building Inspector, when issuing permits, shall charge and collect a fee therefor, in addition to the filing fee previously provided for herein.
+Said charge shall be established annually by the Town Board and shall be on file in the office of the Town Clerk. - (2) Permits issued under this subsection shall as set forth below.
 A CFG permit shall expire within twelve (12) months of the date of approval.
-A permit may be extended by the Building Inspector or Planning Board for one additional twelve (12) month period.
-In making a determination on extension, the Board shall conduct a complete review of all plans and review all work accomplished as of the date of the extension request. - I. Standards.
-All activities shall be performed in accordance with the following standards: - (1) No activity authorized under this subsection shall occur on a Sunday or Federal or New York State holidays before 8 AM or after 5 PM on any other day. - (2) No operation shall be commenced or carried on which is primarily for the purpose of the sale or exchange of excavated topsoil, earth, sand, gravel, rock or other substance from the ground. - (3) All fill shall be clean soil, rocks or sand as per NYSDEC guidelines and shall be nonburnable and shall contain no garbage, refuse, waste or material deemed to be deleterious according to the standards of the applicable health codes. - (3) Regrading adjacent to property lines shall be so designed that the work will not endanger abutting property by reason of erosion, landslides or increased runoff.
-The Planning Board may recommend, as a condition of permit approval, such limits to the work and such supplementary drainage structures or other safeguards as it may deem to be necessary to assure such protection to abutting lands. - (4) The proposed operation shall be so designed that the work will not cause soil erosion, flooding or increased stormwater runoff nor adversely affect wetlands within the Town of Carmel.
+A permit may be extended by the Building Inspector or Planning Board for one additional twelve (12) month period of 12 months.
+In making a determination on extension, the Board shall makeconduct a complete review of all plans and make an examination of review all work accomplished. as of the date of the extension request. - G. Conduct of work.
+The work permitted I. Standards.
+All activities shall be performed in accordance with the following conditions and requirements standards: - (1) No activity authorized under this subsection shall occur on a Sunday or Federal or New York State holidays before 8 AM or after 5 PM on any other day. - (2) No operation shall be commenced or carried on which is primarily for the purpose of the sale or exchange of excavated topsoil, earth, sand, gravel, rock or other substance from the ground. - (3) All fill shall be clean soil, rocks or sand as per NYSDEC guidelines and shall be nonburnable and shall contain no garbage, refuse, waste or material deemed to be deleterious according to the standards of the applicable health codes. - (3) Regrading adjacent to property lines shall be so designed that the work will not endanger abutting property by reason of erosion, landslides or increased runoff.
+The Planning Board may recommend, as a condition of permit approval, such limits to the work and such supplementary drainage structures or other safeguards as it may deem to be necessary to assure such protection to abutting lands. - (24) The proposed operation shall be so designed that the work will not cause soil erosion, flooding or increased stormwater runoff nor adversely affect wetlands within the Town of